scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

 ```

 Then your node isn't bootstrapped.
-If it doesn't bootstrap in a few minutes, contact us on [Discord.](https://discord.gg/wdkGmJ9)
+If it doesn't bootstrap in a few minutes, check the [AVA explorer](https://explorer.ava.network/) to see if there are recent transactions on the network.
+If so, the issue is probably your node; contact us on [Discord.](https://discord.gg/wdkGmJ9)
+If not, the test network is probably down.

 ## Create a Keystore User